Titles tagged with ‘music’

 J

-Jack O’Hagan: Vocalist Composer other historical footage – 1931
+Jack O’Hagan: Vocalist Composer historical – 1931

 Multi-talented artist Jack O’Hagan performs five songs for Frank Thring’s series of variety shorts, Efftee Entertainers, including 'The Road to Gundagai’.